Living in Deal

 Living in Deal — lifestyle and amenities

-Deal is a smaller coastal town in South East with a population of around 31,576.
+Deal is a smaller town in South East with a population of around 31,576.
 The area has a community feel with local shops, cafes, and green spaces contributing to quality of life.

 Who lives in Deal?
 The affordable property prices make this area popular with first-time buyers, young families, and those looking for better value.
 It often attracts buyers priced out of more expensive neighbouring areas.